 Look for the “Could not complete Omniscope Data Engine initialisation” message and gather the information around that line.

 You may find yourself in one of these scenarios, looking at what the Omniscope log messages contains:

-- A ) “MonetDb server not found on your Linux OS.”
+- B ) “MonetDb server not found on your Linux OS.”

 Stop Omniscope, install the packages required and start Omniscope again.
 You should be good afterwards.

-This means you have wrong packages version on your machine and you have to install the recommended one.
-In the logs you will find which is the recommended package version to install.
+This means you have the wrong packages version on your machine and you have to install the recommended one.
+In the logs, you will find which is the recommended package version to install.